HarwinBorger/CSS-Patterns/README.md

 # CSS-Patterns
-How CSS-patterns wil help you master CSS and become a better front-end developer.
+How CSS-patterns wil help you master CSS and become a better front-end developer for yourself and to others.

 This document uses methologies such as BEM, OOCSS, ITCSS and personal notes.